jtntjtra04/Mendacius-Conspiracy/README.md

 <br>

 ## ♦️About Game
-<p align="justify">Paracelsus is a 2D combat platformer game with a pixelated artstyle that follows Celsus's journey to search 4 elemental spirits in the Tower of Aerulus.
-This is my first game and I contributed as a lead game programmer to make the movement, enemy, UI, and game mechanics such as puzzle, skills, elements, etc.</p>
+<p align="justify">Mendacius Conspiracy is a 2D horror simulation game where the player work as a new manager at the news company.
+The story takes time in 2030, an alien species named "Mendacius" came to infiltrate earth.
+They steal people's identities, blend in as ordinary citizens, and become difficult to recognize.
+Their goal is to create chaos using misinformation, hoaxes and propaganda, which has the potential to bring about world destruction.
+As a new manager, we have to stop them by clearing all the puzzle and solve the mysteries before it's too late.</p>

 <br>

 ## 🎮 Gameplay
-<p align="justify">The player have to venture in Tower of Aerulus and face tough enemies, solve puzzles, and make contracts with the spirits at the end of his journey.</p>
+<p align="justify">The player responsible for fact-checking articles before they are published.
+Throughout the week, players must search for hoax information, uncover hidden clues, and ultimately identify and reveal who Mendacius is hiding among the company's employees.</p>

 <br>